-Building upon the idea that environmental stimulation can program early and long-term development, my current research agenda is centered on developing translational research which ties basic science to practical outcomes of individuals exposed to a positive and enriched early life environment.
+Building upon the idea that environmental stimulation can program early and long-term development, my research agenda is centered on developing translational research which ties basic science to practical outcomes of individuals exposed to a positive and enriched early life environment.
 By applying an intrinsic interdisciplinary approach, I am to identify the underlying mechanisms of how these positive experiences can lead to improved health, performance, social and cognitive abilities and an overall well adapted domestic animal.
 Besides, I am to assess short and long term effects of early experiences throughout animal’s productive life and formulate and validate practical solutions that can be applied in different husbandry conditions.
 As one step further on animal emotions field, my research aims to assess the benefits of pleasant experiences and how it is expressed by domestic animals in practical conditions.
 Ultimately my general research goal is to promote and support an overall positive and sustainable life quality at the farm, taking into account the individual variation, personality development and stress coping strategies.
 I am also interested to study the importance of the expression of natural behaviours (like maternal-filial interactions) its ontogeny and the overall effects on later sociability, health and welfare status.